Boldino Museum

-Museum-reserve of Alexander Sergeevich Pushkin "Boldino" is a large Russian literary Museum, located in the complex of buildings of the family estate of Pushkin in the village of Bolshoye Boldino of the Nizhny Novgorod region, which is associated with one of the most fruitful periods of the poet's work, the "Boldino autumn" (September–November 1830).
+Museum-reserve of Alexander Sergeevich Pushkin "Boldino" is a large Russian literary museum reserve, located in the complex of buildings of the family estate of Pushkin in the village of Bolshoye Boldino of the Nizhny Novgorod region, which is associated with one of the most fruitful periods of the poet's work, the "Boldino autumn" (September–November 1830).

 History

-From 1619 "patrimony in Arzamas district in Zalesnoye going for Sadkovskii gate, the village of Boldino, which was a village Zavorotnyi under a large Mordovian black forest..."was listed as F. F. Pushkin-a participant in the protection of Moscow in 1612.
+From 1619 "patrimony in Arzamas district in Zalesnoye going for Sadkovskii gate, the village of Boldino, which was a village Zavorotnyi under a large Mordovian black forest" was listed as belonging to F. F. Pushkin, a participant in the protection of Moscow in 1612.
 Since 1840 the Boldino owned by the grandfather of Alexander Pushkin, Lev Aleksandrovich Pushkin.
-At the beginning of the 19th century, the estate was divided between Sergei Lvovich and Vasily Lvovich Pushkin and his father and uncle.
+At the beginning of the 19th century, the estate was divided between Sergei Lvovich and Vasily Lvovich Pushkin (the poet's father and uncle).